 In this mini buying guide, we have shortlisted the top five training cue balls in the market today that you can choose from as per your preferences.

-TL;DR – These are the Best Training Cue Ball 2021:
+TL;DR – These are the Best Training Cue Balls of 2022:

 As we all know, Aramith is one of the best pool ball brands out there.
 Aramith Jim Rempe Training Cue Ball is amongst the most preferred by the casual players as well as professionals.
 It is made of high-quality phenolic resin, which makes it impact and scratch-resistant.
 It measures 2-1/4” in diameter and is specially designed by Jim Rempe, BCA Hall of Fame inducted renowned American Professional Pocket Billiards player.